abpframework/abp/docs/en/Community-Articles/2024-05-10-Sentiment-Analysis-within-ABP-Based-Application/POST.md

 # Sentiment Analysis Within ABP-Based Application

 In this article, first I will briefly explain what sentiment analysis is and then show you how you can apply sentiment analysis in an ABP-Based application (or any kind of .NET application).

-We will use ML.NET Framework, which is an open-source machine learning framework that created by the dotnet team and also we will create a layered ABP Solution by using the application template and finally we will use CMS Kit's Comment Feature and extend its behaviour by adding spam detection while creating or updating a comment, at that point we will make sentiment analysis.
+We will use ML.NET Framework, which is an open-source machine learning framework created by the dotnet team and also we will create a layered ABP Solution by using the application template and finally we will use CMS Kit's Comment Feature and extend its behavior by adding spam detection while creating or updating a comment, at that point we will make sentiment analysis.

 ## Sentiment Analysis

 [Sentiment Analysis (or opinion mining)](https://en.wikipedia.org/wiki/Sentiment_analysis) refers to determining the emotion from the given input.
-The primary goal of sentiment analysis is identify, extract and categorize (positive, negative or neutral) the sentiments expressed in textual data.
+The primary goal of sentiment analysis is to identify, extract, and categorize (positive, negative, or neutral) the sentiments expressed in textual data.

-Let's check the following figure and examine the comments:
+To understand it better, let's check the following figure and examine the comments:

 ![](sentiment-analysis.png)

-If you look at these comments, you will notice that comments have ratings and it's easy to understand the emotion or thoughts of the users who commented about the related product.
-But even if there was not any rating specified for the given comments we still could get the emotion of the users.
+* If you look at these comments, you will notice that comments have ratings and it's easy to understand the emotion or thoughts of the users who commented about the related product.
+* But even if there was not any rating specified for the given comments we still can get the emotion of the users.
 Because, as you can see, the comments specified some obvious words that express emotions, for example, in the first comment, the user says **he/she liked the product**, **it's easy to use** and **its battery is good**, and therefore this is obviously a positive comment.
-On the other hand, if we look at the second comment, we will notice some negative statements such as **useless phone**, **cannot maintain any data connection** and the user suggests **do not buy this phone**.
+* On the other hand, if we look at the second comment, we will notice some negative statements such as **useless phone**, **cannot maintain any data connection** and the user suggests **do not buy this phone**.
 Actually, this is what sentiment analysis is all about, abstracting the emotion from a given input, it's comment in that case but it can be any kind of input or input-group.

 ## Demo: Spam Detection (Applying Sentiment Analysis)

 > You can get the source code of the demo from [https://github.com/EngincanV/SentimentAnalysisDemo](https://github.com/EngincanV/SentimentAnalysisDemo).

 In this demo application, we will create an [ABP-based application](https://docs.abp.io/en/abp/8.1/Startup-Templates/Application) and integrate the [ABP's CMS Kit Module's Comment Feature](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Comments), which provides a comment system to add a comment to any kind of resource, such as blog posts or products.

-By default, CMS Kit's Comment Feature does not provide spam detection and in this sample application, we will add [spam detection](https://github.com/EngincanV/SentimentAnalysisDemo/blob/master/src/SentimentAnalysisDemo.Application/ML/SpamDetector.cs) while creating or updating a comment.
+By default, CMS Kit's Comment Feature does not provide spam detection and therefore in this sample application, we will add [spam detection](https://github.com/EngincanV/SentimentAnalysisDemo/blob/master/src/SentimentAnalysisDemo.Application/ML/SpamDetector.cs) while creating or updating a comment.
 Thus, whenever a comment is being added or updated, the spam detection service will validate the comment and reject it if it contains spam content otherwise it will make the other validations and save the comment:

 ![](sentiment-analysis-steps.png)

-To get started, we will first create an application, and add the CMS Kit Module to the solution and then we will enable the Comment Feature of the CMS Kit Module, and finally we will add the Comment Component to the homepage and add spam detection by extending the behaviour.
+To get started, we will first create an application, and add the CMS Kit Module to the solution and then we will enable the Comment Feature of the CMS Kit Module, and finally, we will add the Comment Component to the homepage and add spam detection by extending the behavior.
 Let's start with creating the application!

 ### Creating an ABP-Based Application